Friction: Belt friction

 Belt friction is a physical property observed from the forces acting on a belt wrapped around a pulley, when one end is being pulled.
 The resulting tension, which acts on both ends of the belt, can be modeled by the belt friction equation.

 In practice, the theoretical tension acting on the belt or rope calculated by the belt friction equation can be compared to the maximum tension the belt can support.
 This helps a designer of such a rig to know how many times the belt or rope must be wrapped around the pulley to prevent it from slipping.
 Mountain climbers and sailing crews demonstrate a standard knowledge of belt friction when accomplishing basic tasks.

-Reduction
+Friction reduction

 Devices

 Devices such as wheels, ball bearings, roller bearings, and air cushion or other types of fluid bearings can change sliding friction into a much smaller type of rolling friction.

 Many thermoplastic materials such as nylon, HDPE and PTFE are commonly used in low friction bearings.
 They are especially useful because the coefficient of friction falls with increasing imposed load.
 For improved wear resistance, very high molecular weight grades are usually specified for heavy duty or critical bearings.